-A good Return to Work app is easy to use.
-Daily screening apps do what they were meant to do only if people fill out the survey every single day.
-So a straightforward, easy-to-use application encourages compliance with company policies.
+A good return to work app prioritizes user experience and empowers employees to utilize the app to maintain a safe working environment.
+Daily screening apps are most effective when people fill out the survey every single day they report to work.
+The app should remind users to fill out their daily health screening.
+A straightforward, easy-to-use application encourages compliance with company policies.
 When the app is simple to use, your team won’t mind incorporating it into their workday.

-For a reopening to be sustainable and effective, employees must feel comfortable with the technology they are using to report, monitor, and alert others of their symptoms and behaviors in the workplace.
-Having an app that prompts screening and distancing is the best way to get ahead of the disease.
+For an effective return to the workplace, employees must feel comfortable with the technology they are using to report their symptoms.
+Having an app that prompts screening and makes it easy to log close contacts is the best way to get ahead of the disease.

 When it comes to data protection, privacy, & security measures, look out for the following keywords to ensure your application is following best practices and industry standards.